 Part of a holistic education involves developing a realistic understanding of what the world looks like.
 It's ugly, tainted with sin, but it’s still our world.
 Students at Patrick Henry College need to understand that without a Christian perspective, it’s impossible to see more in this world than brokenness.
 But without context of how far that brokenness extends, we feel no urgency for a solution.

 These mission trips provide students at Patrick Henry College a better idea of the real needs in the world, giving them the opportunity to directly address them in tangible ways.

-Leo Briceno is currently studying Political Journalism at Patrick Henry College.
-Leo has grown up in Northern Virginia and after graduation, plans to stay in the area to work in the news industry in Washington, D.C.
+Leo Briceno graduated from Patrick Henry College in 2021 with a B.A. in Political Journalism.
+Leo has grown up in Northern Virginia and has remained in the the area to work in the news industry in Washington, D.C.

 PHC graduates think clearly, communicate persuasively, and are best equipped to serve Christ faithfully.
 PHC exists for Christ and for liberty.
 Learn more about the mission trip opportunities PHC offers below.